-- a) theories related to the impact of the built environment on human experience, behavior, and performance. - b) the relationship between the natural and built environment as it relates to the human experience, wellbeing, behavior, and performance.
+- a) theories related to the impact of the built environment on human experience, behavior, and performance. - b) the relationship between the natural, and built, virtual, and technological environments as they relates to the human experience, wellbeing, behavior, and performance.

 Student work demonstrates the ability to: